 In both movies, the team is going into an Alien temple.
-You can argue if the Prometheus structure is a temple or a engineering base but Giger designed it as a temple.
+You can argue if the Prometheus structure is a temple or an engineering base but Giger designed it as a temple.
 The temple has murals with alien eggs/black goo and Xenomorph figures on the wall.
 Both movies are using an unused idea from the original Alien script that had a temple instead of a Derelict ship.

-7. Lost in the temple
+Lost in the Temple

 In Prometheus, 2 of the scientists get lost in the temple and stumble into the mural room.
 Both get infected or die.
 In AvP a mercenary and scientist get lost and stumble into an egg room.
 Both get infected and die.
 In AvP, getting lost in the temple actually makes sense because the temple structure is changing.
-In Prometheus they have 100 years better technology (3d mapping) and they still get lost.
+In Prometheus, they have 100 years better technology (3d mapping) and they still get lost.

 The final bad guy survives a big explosion and comes after the lead heroine.
 In AvP it is the queen, in Prometheus the engineer.
-They have a short fight and heroine prevails thanks to some help from a "friendly" alien.
+They have a short fight and the heroine prevails thanks to some help from a "friendly" alien.

 The final survivor is a woman who is left alone in a hostile environment.
 She is far from civilization and can only hope to reach it.
-In AvP it can be speculated that Lex took a snow cat and drove it to the ship.
+In AvP it can be speculated that Lex took a snowcat and drove it to the ship.
 In Prometheus, Shawn took a derelict ship and flew away.

-10. Chestbursting of a new type of Alien
+Chestbursting of a New Type of Alien